nanashi07/cv/cv.en_US.md

 - Migrate RabbitMQ to RocketMQ for Sporty Soccer
 - Kickoff Sporty-Fantasy
   - System planning and architecture design
-  - Multi-countries, multi-users contest game
+  - Multi-country, multi-user contest game
-  - Communicate and integrate with third-party API
+  - Communicated and integrated with third-party APIs
   - 80% of total code implementation
 #### Sporty.com
 - Kickoff Sporty.com
-  - System planning and architecture design, totally 7 modules
+  - System planning and architecture design, totaling 7 modules
-  - As a sports media app, include news, video, chat, share and social
+  - As a sports media app, include news, video, chat, sharing, and social features
-  - Communicate and integrate with third-party API
+  - Communicated and integrated with third-party APIs
   - 75% of total code implementation
 #### SportyBet
 - Feature implementation
   - Fixed issue of third-party library, hacked library for system requirement
   - Configured and implemented Redis R/W access, balanced loading in production.
-Migrated high loaded Redis to cluster mode
+Migrated high-loaded Redis to cluster mode
-  - Implemented tax logic, included withholding tax and excise tax
+  - Implemented tax logic, including withholding tax and excise tax
-  - Optimized MTS process with multi-thread, integrated with sync-async conversion in order flow
+  - Optimized MTS process with multi-thread, integrated with sync-to-async conversion in order flow
   - Implemented KYC, ensure user experience in deposit/withdraw and avoid fraud from users
   - Implemented DoB promotion, provided trusted info for KYC
-  - Implemented finance flow, append new mechanism of deposit in core logic flow (PAC Account)
+  - Implemented finance flow, added new mechanism of deposit in core logic flow (PAC Account)
-  - Implemented supporter feature, allowed verified user to transfer money to another user (P2P transfer)
+  - Implemented a supporter feature, allowed verified users to transfer money to another user (P2P transfer)
-  - Designed and implemented log analysis service for mobile devices
+  - Designed and implemented a log analysis service for mobile devices
-  - Design and integrated all modules to CMS
+  - Designed and integrated all modules into the CMS
-  - Fix bug and vulnerabilities from SonarQube
+  - Fix bugs and vulnerabilities scanned by SonarQube.
 - Performance
-  - Solved and optimized performance issue on huge amount of settlement messages at the same time
+  - Solved and optimized performance issues on a huge number of settlement messages at the same time
-  - Optimized settlement flow, decreased load of database, decreased unnecessary/duplicated computing
+  - Optimized settlement flow, decreased load on the database, decreased unnecessary or duplicate computing
-  - SQL performance tuning for all modules, based on the monitor from DBA
+  - SQL performance tuning for all modules, based on the monitor from DBA or metrics
   - Optimized message push service, decreased push delay and increased scalability of service
   - Optimized memory cache usage, created metrics for caches for performance tuning
-  - Enhanced Jaeger APM, provided more info in tracing performance issue
+  - Enhanced Jaeger APM, provided more information on tracing performance issues.
-  - Added various metrics, made system status and abnormal clearly.
-Fix issues before damage encountered
+  - Added various metrics, made system status and abnormalities clear.
+Fix issues before damage is encountered.
-  - Solved cache issue caused full GC, tuning JVM arguments and migrate parallel GC to G1 GC
+  - Solved the cache issue caused by full GC, tuned JVM arguments and migrated parallel GC to G1 GC
-  - Measured and analysis performance of order, made the metrics more clear and do improvement depend on it
+  - Measured and analyzed the performance of order service, made the metrics more clear, and made improvement depend on them.
-  - Analysis API performance of sms module, improved incorrect collection usage and solve parallel issue.
+  - Analyzed the API performance of the SMS module, improved incorrect collection usage, and solved parallel issues.
-  - Analysis OOM, high CPU, network issue and improve
+  - Analyzed OOM, high CPU and network issues
-  - Improve test performance, include code performance and environment performance (mysql)
+  - Improved test performance, including code performance and environment performance (MySql)
 - Architecture
-  - Help database migration, from cetus to AWS RDS, rewrite and optimized part of queries
+  - Assist database migration, from Cetus to AWS RDS by rewriting and optimizing parts of queries
-  - Split payment module into user endpoint and third-party endpoint, prevent affected each other
+  - Split the payment service into user oriental and third-party oriental services, prevent them from affecting each other
-  - Help new country environment deployment, troubleshooting relevant issues
+  - Helped with new country environment deployment and troubleshooting relevant issues
-  - Upgrade modules from Spring Boot 1.6 to 2.3
+  - Upgrade services from Spring Boot 1.6 to 2.3
-  - Optimized resource configuration in Kubernetes, analysis issues on running
+  - Optimized resource configuration in Kubernetes, analysis issues on production
-  - Log system integration solution (cloudwatch, rsyslog, kafka, loki)
+  - Log system integration solution implementation (cloudwatch, rsyslog, kafka, loki)
-  - Rebuilt load test solution, with gatling and argo workflow
+  - Rebuilt load test solution with Gatling and Argo workflow
-  - Continuously code refactor
+  - Continuous code refactoring
   - Optimized maven dependency for all modules
-  - Split order module, avoid traffic and transaction from different caused loading issue
+  - Split the order module to avoid traffic and transactions interrupted by query performance issues.
+  - Planned and participated in TiDB, SQL Proxy POC
-  - Plan and participate TiDB, SQL Proxy, Sharding JDBC migration
+  - Designed and implemented Sharding JDBC migration
 #### SportyBet - International
-- Design and implemented email based registration, multiple countries, multiple languages, multiple currency supported
+- Designed and implemented email-based registration, multiple countries, multiple languages, and multiple currencies supported
-- Design and implemented dynamic, flexible KYC
+- Designed and implemented dynamic, flexible KYC
 #### Other
-- Production issue trace, find issue at the first place and fix immediately before user affected
+- Production issue trace: find the issue in the first place and fix it immediately before users are affected
-- Production outage handling
+- Production incidents handling
-- Introduced solutions, such as SonarQube, Webflux, gRPC, drone, KEDA, arog workflow, gatling
+- Introduced solutions, such as SonarQube, Webflux, gRPC, drone, KEDA, Argo workflow, Gatling
+- Assist architecture design cross teams in other regions
 #### Management
+- Technical director since 2023/01
 - Principal engineer since 2021/01
 - Backend team leader since 2021/05
-- Lead Stability & Security team, ensure production robust and stable.
-Traffic at the end of 2021 increased to 4x from earlier of 2021
+- Lead the Stability & Security team, ensured production environment is as robust and stable as possible.
+Traffic at the end of 2023 increased by 10 times from earlier in 2021.
 - Backend team management
+- Technical teams management

 ##### Tags

-`SportyBet` `Fantasy` `Sporty.com` | `Java`, `Spring Boot`, `MySQL`, `Cetus`, `RocketMQ`, `RabbitMQ`, `Reids`, `ElasticSearch`, `Kubernetes`, `AWS`, `drone`, `gRPC`, `Reactive`, `Jaeger(opentracing)`, `Prometheus`
+`SportyBet`, `Fantasy`, `Sporty.com` | `Java`, `Spring Boot`, `MySQL`, `Cetus`, `RocketMQ`, `RabbitMQ`, `Reids`, `ElasticSearch`, `Kubernetes`, `AWS`, `drone`, `gRPC`, `Reactive`, `Jaeger(opentracing)`, `Prometheus`

 ------------------------------------------------------------------------